Klobuchar: 3 additional officers charged in Floyd death, charges elevated against Chauvin

 RELATED: George Floyd's family, attorney visit memorial site in Minneapolis

 Demonstrators here in Minnesota, across the country and the globe have demanded charges against the three other officers who responded to the call that ended in Floyd’s death.
-While speaking with reporters Wednesday morning the attorney for Floyd’s family, Benjamin Crump, called the three men complicit, saying the criminal complaint revealed that one of the officers told Chauvin that Floyd did not have a pulse, and asked if they should roll the man on his side.
+While speaking with reporters Wednesday morning Crump called the three men complicit, saying the criminal complaint revealed that one of the officers told Chauvin that Floyd did not have a pulse, and asked if they should roll the man on his side.
 Crump says that awareness that Mr. Floyd was in serious trouble, combined with the failure to act, made the three culpable in the death.

 All four officers were fired by Mayor Jacob Frey and Police Chief Medaria Arradondo the day after the video of the fatal encounter surfaced on social media.